1920s Style Guide to Wear to your Next 20s Party

 The 20s was a time where parties were bold and grand.
 Everyone in attendance looked their best, feeling like the kings and queens they were.
 While men suited up, women dressed to impress in daring outfits and flapper costumes.

-Flapper costumes are a bit difficult to style.
+Flapper costumes or Roaring 20s costumes can be a bit of difficult to style.
 Some people are unsure about what flapper costumes they should be wearing.
 Luckily for you, this style guide is here to solve all your problems.
 From classic flapper dress to more stylish and daring options, we give you a rundown of how to elevate your style for your next 20s party!

 Why Women Wore Flapper Style Dresses